university-of-southern-maine-physics/labjack-controller/README.md

 ## Sample Usage

-Multiple demonstrations of library functions are located in the `demos` folder.
-However, getting started with full streaming is as easy as
+Multiple demonstrations of library functions are located in the `demos` folder, and you can [read the library documentation here.](https://labjack-controller.readthedocs.io/en/latest/index.html) However, getting started with full streaming is as easy as

 ```python
 from labjackcontroller.labtools import LabjackReader